jrhilton/supersidconverter/README.md

 .Net 4.5+

 # Instructions for use:
 Copy the application executable into the folder that contains the CSV files that need to be processed and run.
-The updated CSV files will be saved down in a new directory called “Output”.
+The updated CSV files will be saved down in a new directory called “output” and will have "_clean" added to the file name of each file.

+If an error with the file is encountered it will be skipped.

 To uninstall just delete the executable file.